fwilhe2/kalkulationsbogen/README.md

 You might not want to use cell addresses in your formulas because they are not self documenting.
 You may use [named ranges](https://help.libreoffice.org/6.2/en-US/text/scalc/01/04070000.html) to help with that.

-You may create a named range by applying the `rangeName` property in one or multiple cells.
+You may create a named range by applying the `range` property in one or multiple cells.
 If you apply the same name to multiple cells they need to be contiguous.

 Usage example: